sqrew/tunes/book/src/experimental/gpu_fft.md

 We set out to accelerate spectral effects with GPU compute shaders.
 Through systematic implementation, debugging, and benchmarking, we discovered that **CPU processing is definitively superior for real-time audio FFT**.

-This wasn't a failure - it was a successful investigation that:
+This was a successful investigation that:
-- ✅ Validated CPU SIMD as the correct optimization approach
+- Validated CPU SIMD as the correct optimization approach
-- ✅ Demonstrated thorough performance analysis
+- Demonstrated thorough performance analysis
-- ✅ Created a working reference implementation
+- Created a working reference implementation
-- ✅ Documented why GPU doesn't help for audio
+- Documented why GPU does not help for audio

 Sometimes the most valuable discovery is learning what *not* to do.
 We now know with certainty that CPU FFT is the right choice for audio processing.